Nancy Skinner (politician)

 Nancy Skinner (born August 12, 1954) is an American politician who served as a member of the California State Senate from 2016 to 2024.
 A Democrat, she represented California's 9th State Senatorial district, encompassing parts of the East Bay.
+In January 2025, Skinner was appointed to serve on the California Energy Commission.

 Prior to her election to the State Senate in 2016, Skinner was a member of the California State Assembly representing California's 15th State Assembly district from 2008 to 2014.
 She also served as a member of the East Bay Regional Park Board, representing Ward 1 from 2006 to 2008.
 Skinner was a member of the Berkeley City Council from 1984 to 1992; she was the first student ever elected to the Berkeley City Council.
 She had previously founded and worked for several non-profit groups on global warming and other issues related to environmental policy.